 - I will CC or forward to [email protected] all client emails and replies, so that others can take over the thread with that client if needed, or refer to it for context.

-- If I can't answer immediately, I will at least send a quick reply to let them know we're working on a response.
+- If I can't answer immediately, I will at least send a quick reply to let them know we're working on a response, and when they should expect it.

 - I will reply to pings/emails from other OpenCraft team members within 24 hours